liquid-rocketry-illinois/RCP-Host/RCP.md

 Any other length from 1 to 63 specifies the length of the packet excluding this header byte and the class byte.

+### Overflows

+While it is out of the scope of RCP as this protocol would be an OSI application layer protocol and is not concerned with transport or guaranteeing delivery, overflows of receiving buffers still have standard behavior.
+If a buffer does overflow, the incomming packet should be discarded.

 ### Class Byte

 This byte indicates the purpose of the rest of the packet, in the form of the device class.
 The rest of the bytes in